Writing for My Military OneSource App

-Content developed for the My Military OneSource app should generally follow the MC&FP Style Guide and the Associated Press Stylebook.
-The list below provides specific guidance about capping, use of acronyms and character count limits.
+Content developed for the My Military OneSource app should generally follow the MC&FP Style Guide and The Associated Press Stylebook.
+The list below provides specific guidance about capitalization, use of acronyms and character count limits.

 General app style: